statichunt/statichunt/content/themes/astro-copper.md

 author: Themefisher
 author_link: https://themefisher.com/
 date: 2023-10-25T00:00:00.000Z
 description: Copper is a modern, fully customizable SaaS theme built with Astro and Tailwind CSS.
-It's the perfect theme for any SaaS business looking to create a beautiful, user-friendly, and high-performing website that showcases their products and services in the best possible way.
-Copper includes 17+ pre-built pages that you can easily customize to match your branding and needs.
+It includes 17+ pre-built pages that you can easily customize to match your branding and needs.
 ssg:
   - Astro
 css: